My notes to you- you can skip the italics and go right to symptoms if you want.

 -feeling sunburnt or burning on face or even all over body

-*I got a whole series of neurological symptoms (numbness, tingling "MS hug", burning sensations, etc.) that resembled MS, but we ruled out MS and when I saw Dr. Bonilla at Stanford's ME/CFS clinic he said he had seen it all in just ME patients and more (seizures, spasms, etc.).
+Serious Neurological symptoms (numbness, tingling "MS hug", burning sensations, even seizures, etc.) and when I saw Dr. Bonilla at Stanford's ME/CFS clinic he said he had seen it all in just ME patients and more (seizures, spasms, etc.).
 H e also said that the neurologists didn't believe him and said his patients must be faking.

 For context on severe ME/CFS: